fieldtrip/website/development/realtime/emotiv.md

 The default config file is emotiv_config.txt which can be found in the same directory with emotiv2ft.

-Note: If port 1972 cannot be accessed on a Windows machine it may help to first initialize the port from matlab, e.g., via ft_realtime_fileproxy
+Note: If port 1972 cannot be accessed on a Windows machine it may help to first initialize the port from MATLAB, e.g., via ft_realtime_fileproxy

 ### Installation